 Treatment is provided by our kind and experienced staff which includes a psychiatrist, a physician, nursing staff, licensed therapists, registered dieticians, and an art therapist.
 Our team also includes a yoga/mindfulness instructor, a body movement therapist, resident client assistants, and a professional culinary team.

 While gaining victory over an eating disorder during treatment is an achievement worthy of celebrating, the goal of our treatment program is to help our clients develop lifelong healthy eating habits that will benefit them even after their time with us is complete.
 In order to facilitate a smooth transition out of treatment, we begin planning for our clients’ discharge at the time of admission.
 Each client’s primary therapist works with him or her to assess his or her outside resources and develop a discharge plan.
 We use a step-down process, slowly transitioning our clients to lower levels of care and into greater levels of independence, and we follow each client’s progress closely, ensuring he or she is ready for more independence at each step.
-Clients local to the area are encouraged to attend a weekly support group held by the Executive Director after their formal discharge is complete.

 Across all levels of our program, we emphasize the potential that each client has to rediscover a healthy relationship with eating.
 At Carolina House, clients work with a passionate and caring staff who are invested in helping them find long-term healing and recovery from eating disorders.